 COVID-19 is the infectious disease that can affect your lungs and airways.
-Coronavirus is caused by new virus that had not been identified in humans previously.
+Coronavirus is caused by a new virus that had not been identified in humans previously.
 The WHO announced that COVID-19 is pandemic.
 You can protect yourself by washing & sanitizing hands properly after short intervals.
 In a matter of weeks, coronavirus has changed the world of work.
-As businesses prioritize the safety of their communities, many in-person events and gatherings have been cancelled.
+As businesses prioritize the safety of their communities, many in-person events and gatherings have been canceled.

 According to WHO the people may experience runny nose, sore throat, cough, fever, pneumonia, and difficulty in breathing (severe cases).
 The health officials have emphasized that virus is spread mainly by people who are showing symptoms such as fever, cough or difficulty breathing.
 Stay at home if you have coronavirus symptoms.
 In below two conditions especially stay at home.

 - If you feel hot to touch on your chest or back – High Temperature